-1. Physical Access Control: In this, a person is granted the access within the campus or the building or the other physical IT assets.
+1. Physical Access Control: In this, a person is granted access within the campus or the building or the other physical IT assets.

-2. Logical Access Control: Logical Access Control secures the information and grants the same through computer systems, files and data.
+2. Logical Access Control: Logical Access Control secures the information and grants the same through computer systems, files, and data.

-Mistakes and issues related Access Control:
+Common Issues: Mistakes and issues related Access Control:

 1. Giving access to a wrong staff:

-An organization which does very good, are common to make such mistakes now and then, due to increase of staff members and having many employees in one department, even though the job role is different, organizations tend to lend the information to wrong hands many times and such does not take time to back fire at them.
+An organization which does very good, are common to make such mistakes now and then, due to increase of staff members and having many employees in one department, even though the job role is different, organizations tend to lend the information to wrong hands many times and such does not take time to backfire at them.

 2. Password gamble!

-There’s always a gamble when it comes to setting a password, with the manpower of 200 people, more or less, organization always tend to neglect to select the password intelligently.
+There’s always a gamble when it comes to setting a password, with the manpower of 200 people, more or less, organizations always tend to neglect to select the password intelligently.
 Even after instructing their employees to change the password very often, they set it very weak and which becomes very easy to crack and hack.

-Making strong and unique password for each and every employee is necessary in such cases.
+Making a strong and unique password for each and every employee is necessary in such cases.
 There should be no negligence when it comes to a security threat.

-3. Nobody knowing about data stealing
+3. Common Issues: Nobody knowing about data stealing